 According to statistics, every 10th person in the world faces the wart problem.
 Warts cause both aesthetic and psychological discomfort.
 Both women and men are concerned about the formation of warts.
-To understand how it is better to get rid of warts, you should have a clear picture of what a wart is and what may cause such unpleasant problem as warts.
+To understand how it is better to get rid of warts, you should have a clear picture of what a wart is and what may cause such an unpleasant problem as warts.

 - What is Wart?